Reconcyl/myco/doc/commands.md

 ### `spawn`

 Create a new organism at the cursor moving rightwards.
 The initial organism has `ax = bx = flag = r = 0`.
-The memory array is entirely zero and the pointer points to the first element of it.

 ### `dedup`